thorstenrie/ts-bedrock/README.md

 Additionally, both ports need to be published with the container or pod.
 With [podman-run](https://docs.podman.io/en/latest/markdown/podman-run.1.html) and [podman-pod-create](https://docs.podman.io/en/latest/markdown/podman-pod-create.1.html), this can be done by using the `--publish` flag.

+## Server Configuration Files

+Server configuration files can be stored in the container `config` directory `/home/minecraft-bedrock/config`.
+Before the server is launched the supported configuration files are copied into the server directory.
+Supported configuration files are `server.properties`, `allowlist.json` and `permissions.json`.

+To load server configuration files from the host system, a bind mount mapping is needed mapping the container `config` directory in the container to a defined directory on the host system.
+Therefore, the `config` directory needs to be created in the container and in the host system.

+- For the container, the directory will be automatically created in the container build.
+- For the host system, you need to define and create it by yourself.

+First, create an environment variable, holding the main host system bedrock server directory path, e.g., `/srv/bedrock`

+        $ export TS_MSBR_HOME=/srv/bedrock

+Afterwards, create the directory, e.g.,

+        # mkdir -p "$TS_MSBR_HOME"/config

+With the `--volume` flag, the container `config` directory can be mapped to the host `config` directory.

+## Worlds

+Every created world has a folder in the `worlds` container directory `/home/minecraft-bedrock/server/worlds`.
+The world folders are named according to their `level-name` inside the `server.properties` file.
+To persist worlds independent of the container lifecycle, a bind mount mapping is needed mapping the container `worlds` directory in the container to a defined directory on the host system.
+Therefore, the `worlds` directory needs to be created in the container and in the host system.

+- For the container, the directory will be automatically created in the container build.
+- For the host system, you need to define and create it by yourself.

+First, create an environment variable, holding the main host system bedrock server directory path, e.g., `/srv/bedrock`

+        $ export TS_MSBR_HOME=/srv/bedrock

+Afterwards, create the directory, e.g.,

+        # mkdir -p "$TS_MSBR_HOME"/server/worlds

+With the `--volume` flag, the container `worlds` directory can be mapped to the host `worlds` directory.

+## Non-root system user

+Within the container, the bedrock client will be executed by a non-root system user with username `minecraft-bedrock` in group `minecraft-bedrock`.
+The user is also required to be existent on the host system to actually store downloaded files in the bind mount.

+- For the container, the user will be automatically created in the container build
+- For the host system, you need to create the user, group and change the owner of `$TS_RT_CLIENT_HOME`
+- It is recommended, for security reasons, to have a new user namespace for the container, which is mapped to host system uid and gid ranges.
+Multiples of 2^16 with size 2^16 are a reasonable mapping on the host system uid and gid ranges.
+As example, container uid and gid `0` to `65535` can be mapped to the host system starting with uid and gid `524288` (and size `65536`)
+- In this case, the rtorrent uid and gid on the host system is different from the uid and gid in the container.
+On the host system, the rtorrent uid and gid must correspond to the user namespace mapping.
+- In the following, the above mapping is assumed.
+Therefore, on the host system, rtorrent uid and gid is `524955` (524288 + 667).
+In the container, rtorrent uid and gid is `667`.

+To create the group and user on the host system, run

+    # groupadd -r --gid 524955 minecraft-bedrock
+    # useradd -r --uid 524955 --gid 524955 -s /usr/bin/nologin minecraft-bedrock

+Next, change the owner of `$TS_MSBR_HOME` to the new user

+    # chown -R 524955:524955 "$TS_MSBR_HOME"

+With the `--uidmap 0:524288:65536` and `--gidmap 0:524288:65536` flags, the container gids and uids are mapped on the corresponding host gids and uids, as defined in the example above.